 Thawing puff pastry is important and a key part of this chicken pot pie recipe that shouldn’t be overlooked.
-You want that golden delicious, crispy, buttery crust, don’t ya?
+You want that golden brown, delicious, crispy and buttery crust, don’t ya?
 Yeah, me too.
-Butter gets me every.single.time.
-Freaking story of my life, lol.
+Butter gets me every single time.
+Freaking story of my life, LOL.

-Look for an ‘all butter’ puff pastry for the best taste.
-Now, the best way to thaw puff pastry is in the refrigerator overnight.
+Look for an “all butter” puff pastry for the best taste.
+The best way to thaw puff pastry is in the refrigerator.

 When it’s go time, unwrap, gently unroll puff pastry and remove any paper that’s on there.

-Lightly dust your counter to roll out the puff pastry so it will fit your serving dishes/dish.
-Don’t roll/flatten too much because, again, those buttery layers!
+Lightly dust your counter to roll out the puff pastry so it will fit your serving dishes or dish.
+Don’t roll or flatten too much because, again, those buttery layers!

-If making individual chicken pot pies, a large cookie cutter works well to cut a circle (alternatively, use a round glass to get the shape) OR you could cut puff pastry into squares.
+If making individual chicken pot pies, a large cookie cutter works well to cut a circle (alternatively, use a round drinking glass to get the shape) or you could cut puff pastry into squares.